SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

         </tbody>
     </table>

-.. todo:: Buy hooverfly.com?

 |
 |

 Regex matcher
 ------------
-This request matcher will parse the matcher value as a regular expression.
-It will execute the expression against the string to match.
-This will pass only if the expression successfully returns a result.
+Parses the matcher value as a regular expression which is then executed against the string to match.
+This will pass only if the regular expression successfully returns a result.

 Example
 """""""